John Marvin (boxer)

-John Marvin (born 14 January 1993) is an English-Filipino amateur boxer who is a native of the Isle of Wight in England.
+John Nobel Tupas Marvin (born 14 January 1993) is an English-Filipino amateur boxer who is a native of the Isle of Wight in England.
 He has represented the Philippines in boxing internationally.

 Boxing career

 Early career

 In 2010, Marvin used to fight with others after school for fun but the police had to intervene in one fight and Marvin was told to take up his fight to a boxing gym.
 He joined the Ventnor Club and trained under coach Darren Green.

 He later joined the military where he further pursued boxing.
 After winning the Army Individuals Championship where he knocked out his semifinals and finals opponents in the second round, he was invited to the boxing team of the British Army in 2014.
 By August 2017, he is a two-time Combined Services Senior Boxing champion and had an amateur record of 23 wins, 11 of which are by knockouts, and 11 losses.